cs50nestm/web/APCSP_ Unit2/README.md

     string s1 = get_string("Word 1: ");
     string s2 = get_string("Word 2: ");

-    // Declare array to keep track of number of occurances of each char int characters[26] = {0};
+    // Declare array to keep track of number of occurances of
+    // each letter where `a` is `0`, `b` is `1`, etc. int characters[26] = {0};

-    // Iterate througn s1
-    for (int i = 0, len = strlen(s1); i < len; i++)
+    // Iterate througn s1 to add up occurances of each letter for (int i = 0, len = strlen(s1); i < len; i++)
     {
-        // Check if char is alpha
+        // Check if this char is an alpha letter if (isalpha(s1[i]))
-        if (isalpha(s1[i]))
         {
-            // Calculate
-            int index = tolower(s1[i]) - 'a';
+            // Calculate index that corresponds to this letter int index = tolower(s1[i]) - 'a';

-            characters[index]++;
+            // Increment element which corresponds to this letter characters[index]++;
         }
         else
         {
-            printf("Alpha chars only!\n");
+            // Found a non-alpha char, so return printf("Alpha chars only!\n");
             return 1;
         }